 In addition to a new card design, Barclaycard has upgraded the Arrival Plus card with chip-and-signature technology plus PIN capability.
 The introduction of this feature is just part of the industry push for safer card transactions.

-Now, all Arrival cardmembers can redeem miles for travel statement credits on travel purchases made in the past 120 days, up from 90 days previously.
+Now, all Arrival cardmembers can redeem miles for travel statement credits on travel purchases made in the past 120 days.
 Also, the types of purchases that are categorized as “travel” has been expanded to include buses, timeshares and more.

 Beating the competition